Deformation of locally free actions and the leafwise cohomology: Deformation of orbits

 Let $\Gamma$ be an irreducible cocompact lattice of $SL(2,\RR) \times SL(2,\RR)$ and put $M_\Gamma=\Gamma \bs (SL(2,\RR) \times SL(2,\RR))$.
 For $(\mu,\lambda) \in \RR^2$, we define an action $\rho_{\mu,\lambda} \in \cA_{LF}(M_\Gamma,\RR^2)$ by

 Let $\cF$ be the orbit foliation of $\rho_{0,0}$. \begin{thm} [Mieczkowski \cite{Mi07}] $H^1(\cF) \simeq \RR^2$.
 In particular, the action $\rho_{0,0}$ is parameter rigid. \end{thm} One may wish to prove the local transversality of the deformation $(\rho_{\mu,\lambda})_{(\mu,\nu) \in \RR^2}$ of $\rho_{0,0}$ like Diophantine linear actions.
-Unfortunately, we can not apply the techniques for Diophantine linear actions because of the non-linearity of the space $SL(2,\RR)$.
-Damjanovi\'c and Katok developed a new Nash-Moser-type scheme and they obtained the local transversality. \begin{thm} [Danjanovi\'c and Katok \cite{DKpre}] The deformation $(\rho_{\mu,\lambda})_{(\mu,\lambda) \in \RR^2}$ of $\rho_{0,0}$ is locally transverse. \end{thm} In \cite{Mi07} and \cite{DKpre}, they also show the parameter rigidity and the existence of a transverse deformation for another actions, which generalize the above results.
+However, we can not apply the techniques for Diophantine linear actions because of the non-linearity of the space $SL(2,\RR)$.
+Damjanovi\'c and Katok developed a new Nash-Moser-type scheme and they obtained the local transversality. \begin{thm} [Danjanovi\'c and Katok \cite{DKpre}] The deformation $(\rho_{\mu,\lambda})_{(\mu,\lambda) \in \RR^2}$ of $\rho_{0,0}$ is locally transverse. \end{thm} In \cite{Mi07} and \cite{DKpre}, they also show parameter rigidity and existence of a transverse deformation for another actions using the same method.